Apex-CS/apex-bench-lab-service/README.md

 # Overview
-This is a Talent tracker
+This is a Talent tracker laboratory
 ## Required
 - Java 23
 - IDE